amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 - The first returns an empty element.
 - The second case returns the empty element + the 1st element.
-- The 3rd case returns precisely the results of 2nd case + the same array with the 2nd element `b` appended to it.
+- The 3rd case returns precisely the results of the 2nd case + the same array with the 2nd element `b` appended to it.

 What if you want to find the subsets of `abc`?
 Well, it would be precisely the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.